Schynige Platte Alpine Garden

 20 June 2020

-The botanical garden Alpengarten Schynige Platte (Canton of Bern near Interlaken) (1967 above sea level) displays the abundance of colour and fragrance of Swiss flora and fauna above the treeline.
+The botanical garden Alpengarten Schynige Platte (Canton of Bern, near Interlaken) (1,967 meters above sea level) displays the abundance of colour and fragrance of Swiss flora and fauna above the treeline.

-One can discover edelweiss, gentian and around 700 other alpine plants in their natural environment, approximately two-thirds of all Swiss Alpine flora.
+One can discover edelweiss, gentian, and around 700 other alpine plants in their natural environment, representing approximately two-thirds of the Swiss Alpine flora.

-The Schynige Platte Railway made his maiden journey on 13 June 1893 and has now operated for more than 125 years between Wilderwil near Interlaken and the Schynige Platte.
+The Schynige Platte Railway made its maiden journey on 13 June 1893 and has now operated for more than 125 years between Wilderwil near Interlaken and the Schynige Platte.

 Magnificent landscapes and spectacular views over Lake Thun and Lake Brienz pass by.
 The Eiger, Mönch and Jungfrau shape an exceptional panorama.